The Holy Icons

 A core part of traditional Christian prayer and worship since earliest times is the veneration of the holy images.

 This is a natural expression of our faith in the incarnate Lord.
 Prior to the Incarnation, to attempt to depict God using matter, which is both visible and limited to a particular time and place, would have been futile at best and blasphemous at worst.
 For how could the God, Who in his nature is invisible, unlimitable, outside of time, and beyond human comprehension, be depicted in wood and paint?
-Rightly, this was condemned in the second of the Ten Commandments of the Old Covenant.
+Rightly, this was forbidden in the second of the Ten Commandments of the Old Covenant.

 Yet, living as we do in the light of the New Covenant, we believe and confess that God has indeed become human, and has entered the physical realm of time and space, sanctifying it by his union with it, and enabling it to become a channel through which we, physical beings, can reach out and touch Him.
 So now, we depict Jesus Christ, the incarnate God, in physical form.
 And we gaze upon Him, and pray to Him, and kiss Him, and worship Him in human form, for it is in our flesh, and with our blood and bone, that He was born, and grew up, and walked this earth, and lived among us, and died, and was resurrected, and ascended into heaven.

 Icons are not worshipped: the reverence shown to an icon is not to the wood and paint or mosaic, but rather to the person or event which it portrays.
-An icon is a physical window into the spiritual world, used to connect mind and heart of the believer to the holy person or mystery depicted.
+An icon is a physical window into the spiritual world, used to connect the mind and heart of the believer to the holy person or mystery depicted.